Interview by Allan Gardner

 In terms of a conceptual approach, I’m now more interested in bringing people into a discipline or a religion or a living system, an advice matrix.
 That was one of the main reasons I wanted to start using my voice in music, so I’d be able to hide secret messages in the vocal web of the recordings to help program people to reach their highest potential.
 I am also starting a structured coaching program for people who are interested in an overt, non-subliminal approach.

 “Secret messages” sounds like something a kid would say.
 I am using that kind of language because I am trying to address needs that are quite low on the pyramid, and all those needs were articulated at a very young age.

 I read that you are not very keen on big flashy concepts behind albums, but what was the creative process like for this last one?
 Has it been similar to your usual process?

-Are you preparing a visual side for Here comes language? considering the possibility of live shows has been considerable (if not completely) hampered?
-Or maybe you’ve thought on other platforms/formats for the visual content (something you’ve done in the past with websites, books..)
+Are you preparing a visual side for Here comes language?
+Considering the possibility of live shows has been considerably (if not completely) hampered?
+Or maybe you’ve thought of other platforms/formats for the visual content (something you’ve done in the past with websites and books)